 Although Marshall uttered his famous aphorism in conjunction with affirming broad congressional authority to adapt legislation to unforeseen circumstances under the Necessary and Proper Clause, his reasoning has come to be associated with the idea that judges possess greater authority to interpret the constitutional text flexibly and purposively than they do with other written instruments, such as statutes.
-He why?
-The nature of the document makes it reasonable to infer that its adopters would have expected and desired such an approach.
+He have a would have expected and desired such an approach.
 Because the Constitution prescribes the architecture for a large polity meant to endure throughout the ages, constitutionmakers cannot reasonably expect to foresee or provide in detail for the many contingencies that the document will have to confront.
 In other words, interpreters can expect only the "great outlines" and "major objects," not the nitty-gritty detail of a rule-based code.
 In addition, because constitutionmakers consciously rendered the document

-92 McCulloch v.
+McCulloch v.
 Maryland, 17 U.S. (4 Wheat.)
 316, 407 (1819).

-94 See, e.g., Barry Friedman & Scott B. Smith, The Sedimentary Constitution, 147 U. P.A.
-L. Rev. 1, 12 n.25 (1998) ("Marshall, of course, was speaking not of all constitutional interpretation, but of the expansive interpretation of Congress's enumerated power....
+See, e.g., Barry Friedman & Scott B. Smith, The Sedimentary Constitution, 147 U. Pa.
+L. Rev. 1, 12 n.25 (1998) ("Marshall, of course, was speaking not of all constitutional interpretation, but of the expansive interpretation of Congress's enumerated power...
 Nonetheless, these words from McCulloch gave living constitutionalism its mantra.").

-95 See, e.g., Missouri v.
+See, e.g., Missouri v.
 Holland, 252 U.S. 416, 433 (1920) ("[W]hen we are dealing with words that also are a constituent act, like the Constitution of the United States, we must realize that they have called into life a being the development of which could not have been foreseen completely by the most gifted of its begetters.").

-96 McCulloch, 17 U.S. at 407.
+McCulloch, 17 U.S. at 407.

-nearly impossible to amend-typically requiring the assent of a twothirds majority of each House and three-quarters of the states-they could not reasonably have expected needed adaptations to occur through the amendment process.97 Accordingly, the living Constitution tradition suggests that the constitutionmaker's design implicitly authorizes judges to adjust even a precise text to unforeseen problems.
+nearly impossible to amend-typically requiring the assent of a twothirds majority of each House and three-quarters of the states-they could not reasonably have expected needed adaptations to occur through the amendment process.
+Accordingly, the living Constitution tradition suggests that the constitutionmaker's design implicitly authorizes judges to adjust even a precise text to unforeseen problems.